growdigital/forestgarden.wales/content/blog/remote-forest-garden-design.md

 > “I'm just delighted with the plan!
 It's everything I wanted and much more.”
 > _Sandra from Ireland_

 Many people would love to create a forest garden but don’t know where to start.
-I always Martin Crawford’s [Creating a Forest Garden](https://amzn.to/2BW91nT) book.
+I always recommend Martin Crawford’s [Creating a Forest Garden](https://amzn.to/2BW91nT) book.
 If you need more help, I can create a forest garden plan, and I can do it remotely with email, photos and [Skype](https://www.skype.com/en/).

 Using an outline plan I created for a client in Ireland, these are the steps: